ISO 50001

 • Management review

-ISO 50001 does not establish any specific quantitative targets for organizations.
+ISO 50001 does not establish any specific quantitative targets for organisations.
 Companies are the ones that set their own targets, create action plans and reach their target.

 What are the implications to succeed in its implementation?

-For a successful implementation of ISO 50001, a commitment from all levels of the organization must exist; top management being the most crucial player for its decision over the project being carried out or not.
+For a successful implementation of ISO 50001, a commitment from all levels of the organisation must exist: top management being the most crucial player for its decision over the project being carried out or not.
 The management board must decide and approve the energy policies and their associated action plan.
 This would be the starting point and keystone of the entire process.

 Some Statistics on ISO 50001’s deployment